bermarte/app-theme/development-strategy.md

 ### CSS
 what did you change in the CSS and why?

-On Firefox the showcase's text should expand on bigger screens, see this [issue](https://github.com/bermarte/app-theme/issues/15).
+On Firefox the showcase's text occupies always 2 lines, see this [issue](https://github.com/bermarte/app-theme/issues/15).
-On bigger screens, (80% to 30%)
-The body is not centered, when upscaled the layout is messy.
+The body is not centered, on larger screens the layout becomes a bit messy

 * Add media query: add `white-space: nowrap;` when `min-width:800px` (800 or bigger in size)
 * Adding `line-height: 1em;` when `min-width:800px` (800 or bigger in size) to `#showcase h1`